Open Access for REF

 - The basics

-- Check if your journal permits self-archiving of papers, and whether the embargo date is a maximum of 12 months (for REF panels A&B) or 24 months (for REF panels C&D)
+Check if your journal permits self-archiving of papers and whether the embargo date is a maximum of 6 months (for REF panels A&B) or 12 months (for REF panels C&D)

 - How is Open Access defined in this policy?

-The REF policy states that to be considered OA, the output must allow anyone with internet access to search electronically within the text, read it and download it without charge, and must be discoverable to anyone with an internet connection, and to search engines.
+The REF policy states that to be considered OA the output must allow anyone with internet access to search electronically within the text, read it and download it without charge.
+It must also be discoverable to anyone with an internet connection and to search engines.

 - What outputs does this cover?

-The policy applies to outputs accepted after 1st April 2016.
+In-scope outputs are those published between 1st January 2021 and 31st December 2028.
 The policy applies to journal articles and published conference proceedings where the conference publishes 'online, journal-like series of proceedings (typically within the sciences)'.
-These typically have an ISSN.
-Conferences that publish books or book-like outputs (typically in the humanities) are not intended to be in scope of the policy, however we would encourage deposit of accepted manuscripts for these items as well.
+These usually have an ISSN.
+Conferences that publish books or book-like outputs (typically in the humanities) are not intended to be in scope of the policy, however; we would encourage deposit of accepted manuscripts for these items as well.

 - How can an output comply?

-To comply, the final peer-reviewed manuscript of all articles and conference proceedings must be deposited in an open access institutional or subject repository within 3 months of acceptance.
-This does not need to be the publisher's PDF which most publishers do not permit to be used in a repository.
-Authors should deposit their accepted version which is the version post peer review but before any copyediting or layout work has taken place.
-The accepted version is sometimes called the author's final version, AAM or post-print.
+To comply, the final peer-reviewed manuscript of all articles and conference proceedings must be deposited in an open access institutional or subject repository within 3 months of publication, though depositing manuscripts after acceptance is also encouraged.
+Authors should deposit their author accepted manuscript (AAM) which is the version post peer review but before any copyediting or layout work has taken place.

 - What are the permitted embargo periods?